fmatter/cariban_nps/OVERVIEW.md

 > 3AnPx  3Sa-go-Pres-Dbt  wasp   bee.sp  Col  3InAna  like
 > ‘they went, the bees, like that.’</pre>

--   What is up with the order?:
+-   What is up with the order here?:

 > (dados-07-frog-story-marciano-p-091-047) Tiriyó
 > <pre>